This was back in the 90s, I walked into an ATM on 23rd and 6th Avenue and a man was sprawled out on the floor.

-There was more coughing and the man hurried down the hall.
+There’s more coughing and the man hurries down the hall.

-The woman put on her coat and grabbed her bag.
-She saw me toss the man’s wallet on a cluttered table.
-She slipped out some bills then left without saying a word to me.
-I suppose she thought I was his drinking buddy.
+The woman puts on her coat and grabs her bag.
+She’d seen me toss the man’s wallet on a cluttered table before.
+She slips out some bills then leaves without saying a word to me.
+Probably thought I was his drinking buddy.
 A bad influence.

-It then struck me how odd it was to be here alone at 3am in a strange house in darkest Brooklyn.
+It then strikes me how odd it was to be here alone at 3am in a strange house in darkest Brooklyn.
 I just stood there.
-For a long moment, everything was dead quiet except for some sort of whirring sound outside.
+For a long moment, everything dead quiet except for some sort of whirring sound outside.
 Like rattles.
 An idling truck maybe.

 The shelves next to me were lined with photos in frames.
-This regular-looking couple were doing all the usual things people do in photos – standing on beaches, standing by lakes, standing by mountains, celebrating a birthday with friends around a table at a restaurant, standing under the Eiffel Tower.
-But my “friend” was much younger in all the photos.
+This regular-looking couple doing all the usual things people do in photos – standing on beaches, standing by lakes, standing by mountains, celebrating a birthday with friends around a table at a restaurant, standing under the Eiffel Tower.
+But my “friend” is much younger in all the photos.
 The styles were early 80s.
-He had more hair, parted in the middle and swooping down over his ears into what you figured was an almost mullet.
-The woman looked kind of like Pat Benetar, with helmet hair.
+He has more hair, parted in the middle and swooping down over his ears into what you figured was an almost mullet.
+The woman looks kind of like Pat Benetar, with helmet hair.

-Then more coughing erupted down the hall.
-It was a long jag.
-I could hear his voice rumbling sympathetically whatever he was saying.
+Then more coughing erupts down the hall.
+A long jag.
+I can hear his voice rumbling sympathetically whatever he’s saying.

-Outside the cicadas were buzzing like crazy.
+Outside the cicadas are buzzing like crazy.
 I hadn’t noticed before because of the guy’s shouting.

 I picked a direction.
 After walking what felt like a mile with this maddening buzzing all around me, I came to an avenue.

 No taxies in sight.
-The guy in the bodega told me the F train was eight blocks that way, but I lucked out and saw a cab finally.
+The guy in the bodega tells me the F train is eight blocks that way, but I lucked out and saw a cab finally.
 The driver’s reggae thankfully shut out the goddamn cicadas.

 “Where we going?”

-“Not sure,” I said.
-I yawned.
+“Not sure,” I say.
+I yawn.
 “Just head back to Manhattan.”

 Crossing the bridge, I looked out at Manhattan and thought about how the whole city was just lying there waiting for me.